 How Are Enzymes Measured?

-In a laboratory, the physical amount of a substance, including enzymes, is measured by molecular count.
-Traditionally, a molar molecular count is measured against the number of atoms in 12 grams of carbon, meaning the amount of enzyme used is equal to as many molecules as there are in 12 grams of carbon.
+In the laboratory, the physical amount of a substance, including enzymes, is measure by mole count, or molecular count.
+Traditionally, a molar amount, or molecular count, is measured against the number of atoms in 12 grams of carbon, meaning the amount of enzyme used is equal to as many molecules as there are in 12 grams of carbon.

-An enzyme unit, the basic unit of an enzyme, is shown as "U." One U equals the amount of enzyme needed to transform 1 micro mole of a substrate within 1 minute.
-In order to know the U, you must know the specific conditions (the pH, temperature and substrate concentration) the reaction takes place within.
-Typically, an enzyme unit is measured as happening in 1 minute.
-Internationally, the enzyme unit is replaced with a katal unit, which uses 1 second as its time constraint.
+An enzyme unit, the basic unit of an enzyme, is shown as 'U'.
+One U=the amount of enzyme needed to transform 1 micro mole of a substrate within a minute.
+In order to know the U one must know the specific conditions (the ph, temperature and substrate concentration) the reaction takes place within.
+Typically an enzyme unit is measured as happening in a time frame of a minute.
+Internationally the enzyme unit is replaced with a katal unit which uses one second as its time constraint.